dartmouth-cs52-16x/16X-git-map/README.md

 ### Developers
   - **Pull your teammates changes:** ```git pull```
     - This will check the github remote server for any changes and download and merge them into your local version.
+    - Protip: Get used to using ```git pull --rebase```, this is typically the way open source projects manage their Git workflow.

 ### 6) Merge Conflicts
 #### Designers